 What is a Deep Stop?

-There’s one big important thing about Deep Stops that entry level and many recreational divers need to note.
-Deep Stops don’t need to be considered in a plan until you’re diving to a depth of 65.5 feet (20 meters) or greater.
+Before I go any further, there's one important thing about Deep Stops that entry level and some recreational divers need to understand.
+Deep Stops do not need to be considered in a dive plan until you're diving to a depth of 65.5 feet (20 meters) or greater.

 Pyle's later formulated a system of including a brief 2-3 minute stop at a position half-way between the previous stop (or the bottom depth) and the first stop mandated by his decompression schedule.